kevin3314/transformer_pas_analysis/README.md

 Add features:

-[kyoto-reader](https://github.com/ku-nlp/kyoto-reader), which this project depends on, provides [some commands](https://kyoto-reader.readthedocs.io/en/latest/#corpus-preprocessor) to preprocess corpus.
+[kyoto-reader](https://github.com/ku-nlp/kyoto-reader), which this project depends on, provides [some commands](https://kyoto-reader.readthedocs.io/en/latest/#corpus-preprocessor) to preprocess corpora.
-Make sure you are in the virtual environment of bert_pas_analysis when you run `configure` and `idsplit` commands.
+Make sure you are in the virtual environment of this project when you run `configure` and `idsplit` commands.

 ```
 $ git clone https://github.com/ku-nlp/JumanDIC